For Attorneys, Paralegals & Mediators

-FairLedger gives co-parents a tamper-evident, jointly acknowledged record of every expense, payment, and custody change — so the record your clients bring to mediation or court is complete, credible, and produced in minutes.
+FairLedger gives co-parents a tamper-proof, jointly acknowledged record of every expense, payment, and custody change, so the record your clients bring to mediation or court is complete, credible, and produced in minutes.

 What FairLedger produces